RiyadhKh4n/crypto-quiz/README.md

 # Testing

 Due to the size of the testing section for Crypto Quiz I have created TESTING.md which holds all of my testing screenshots and any errors and problems I incurred when creating this project.
-This is also where you can find any responsiveness screenshots and browser compatibility.
+This is also where you can find any responsiveness screenshots and browser compatibility tests.

 [Link To Testing README.md](TESTING.md)